MBM Glossaries: Communication Skills Definition

 A model of communication that aims to understand the effect of the speaker to his/her audience.
-It focuses on the Who, the message, the channel, the audience, and the effect it has.
+In particular, it focuses on the Who, the message, the channel, the audience, and the effect it has.

 Mental Model of Communication

 First explored by Kenneth Craik in his book published in 1943.
-The mental model represents the thought process of the human mind.
-These act as an internal scale on how an individual will evaluate and decide on what they see.
+In particular, the mental model represents the thought process of the human mind.
+Furthermore, these act as an internal scale on how an individual will evaluate and decide on what they see.

 When communication uses different channels including verbal, nonverbal, written, or electronic.
-This allows the communicator to reach a wider audience.
+Usually, this allows the communicator to reach a wider audience.

 External, psychological, and physiological factors that can disrupt the delivery and understanding of a message.